| CloserLook > John > John 17:1-26 |

 their Master had drawn them into a very personal relationship with His Father

----- "I have manifested thy name unto the men which thou gavest me out of the world".
+unto the men which thou gavest me out of the world.”

 And

-isn't that the first thing we want to know when meeting a stranger.
+isn't that the first thing we want to know when meeting a stranger?

 We

-wanted know their name.
+want to know their name.

 What